 Without further ado, let’s begin.

-What is Anomaly Detection
+What is AI Anomaly Detection

 In simple terms, anomaly means something different, and anomaly detection means detecting what’s different.
 In short, whatever doesn’t fit the normal data gets flagged as an anomaly.